 In September of 1944, she was abruptly sent to Dachau concentration camp with four other spies.
 On the morning of September 13, they were executed by firing squad.
 Khan’s last word was “liberté.”

-Noor Khan was posthumously awarded the French Croix de Guerre with Silver Star, and the George Cross, Britain’s highest honor for great heroism in the face of extreme danger not in presence of the enemy.
-A bronze bust near her former home in London commemorates her extreme courage and service to Britain.
+Noor Khan was posthumously awarded the French Croix de Guerre with a Silver Star, as well as the George Cross, Britain’s highest honor for great heroism in the face of extreme danger not in the presence of the enemy.
+A bronze bust near her former home in London commemorates her courage and service to Britain.